Constrained Routing Between Non-Visible Vertices: Routing on Constrained Triangulations

 In particular, we show that if $G$ is a constrained Delaunay triangulation or a constrained half-$\Theta_6$-graph, the shortest path in $H$ can be a factor of $n/4$ times longer than that in $G$.
 This implies that any local routing algorithm that considers only the triangles intersected by $s t$ cannot be $o(n)$-competitive with respect to the shortest path in $G$ on every constrained Delaunay triangulation or constrained half-$\Theta_6$-graph on every pair of vertices.
 In the remainder of this paper, we use $\pi_G(u, v)$ to denote the shortest path from $u$ to $v$ in a graph $G$.

-\begin{lemma} There exists a constrained Delaunay triangulation $G$ with vertices $s$ and $t$ such that $|\pi_{H}(s, t)| \geq \frac{n}{4} \cdot |\pi_G(s, t)|$, where $H$ is the subgraph of $G$ consisting of all triangles intersected by the line segment $st$. \end{lemma} \begin{proof} We construct a constrained Delaunay graph with this property.
+\begin{lemma} There exists a constrained Delaunay triangulation $G$ with vertices $s$ and $t$ such that $|\pi_{H}(s, t)| \geq \frac{n}{4} \cdot |\pi_G(s, t)|$, where $H$ is the subgraph of $G$ consisting of all triangles intersected by the line segment $st$. \end{lemma} \begin{proof} In the following we show how to pick a set of points and constraints whose constrained Delaunay graph satisfies the properties stated in the Lemma.
 For ease of description and calculation, we assume that the size of the point set is a multiple of 4.
-Note that we can remove this restriction by adding 1, 2, or 3 vertices ``far enough away'' from the construction so it does not influence the shortest path.
+Note that we can remove this restriction by adding 1, 2, or 3 vertices ``far enough away'' from the construction so that they do not influence the shortest path.

 We start with two columns of $n/2 - 1$ vertices each, aligned on a grid.
 We add a constraint between every horizontal pair of vertices.
 Next, we shift every other row by slightly less than half a unit to the right (let $\varepsilon>0$ be the small amount that we did not shift).
 We also add a vertex $s$ below the lowest row and a vertex $t$ above the highest row, centered between the two vertices on said row.
 Note that this placement implies that $s t$ intersects every constraint.
 Finally, we stretch the point set by an arbitrary factor $2x$ in the horizontal direction, for some arbitrarily large constant $x$.
 When we construct the constrained Delaunay triangulation on this point set, we get the graph $G$ shown in Fig.~\ref{fig:LowerBound}.